zoff99/zanavi_tests_docu/README.md

 ==
 !=
 &lt;>
-like # this is just an exact substring comparsion, NO conversion is done
+like # this is just an exact substring comparsion, NO conversion or REGEX
 >
 &lt;
 =>